-The Certificate IV in Accounting and Bookkeeping prepares you for a role in the Accounts industry, and meets the education requirements for registration with the Tax Practitioners Board.
+The Certificate IV in Accounting and Bookkeeping prepares you for a role in the Accounts industry.

 You will learn how to prepare and lodge business and instalment activity statements, prepare financial reports and operation budgets, and establish and maintain a payroll or computerised accounting system.
 You will also learn the basics of Cloud computing, and develop strategies for dealing with the Commissioner on behalf of a taxpayer.